Evoiis/QLearning-For-Gridworld/README.md

 qlearning_main.py uses one agent to generate a q_table to reach the goal.

-async_qlearning_main.py uses multiprocessing to run many agents simultaneously to generate a shared q_table.
+async_qlearning_main.py uses multiprocessing to run many agents simultaneously to generate a shared q_table used by each agent to reach the goal.

+On completion, graphs are generated to show the rate of learning.

 ### Installation
 * Download the repository.